paulbayer/Inventory_Scripts/README.md

 - **UpdateRoleToMemberAccounts.py**
   - I wrote this script realizing that there's no easy way to "convert" an ALZ account over to the CT model, before you have the necessary "AWSControlTowerExecutionRole" created within the member/ child account.
 This script does that for you - when given the proper parameters.
 Perhaps I'll add a default method to the script when I can.
   - I updated this script to also allow "removal" of a rolename (assuming it's been setup with this script).
 This way, the script can be used and also "backed out" - since it doesn't offer much of a confirmation on changes.

-- **UpdateStackSetFromAnother.py**
-  - I've had the issue very often, where I've wanted to copy a stackset's attributes (template, stack-instances, description, etc.) to another stackset.
-Sometimes this is for migrations, sometimes for testing.
-Either way - this script will do that for you.

 Generic Scripts
 ------------------